Here they are, the first six chapters of Hard Reset, in which we are introduced to the book’s two main characters, Cat and Cadence.

 Hard Reset is a science fiction thriller set in the near future, and is a standalone sequel to my previous novel The Anomaly Problem.

-(By the way, subscribers to my newsletter had access to this preview a day early.
+(By the way, subscribers to The List enjoyed exclusive, early access to this preview.
 Want your Roy-related news earlier than everyone else?
 Sign up here.)

 Hard Reset – Preview